chubin/cheat.sh/README.md

 **cheat.sh**

-* Has a simple curl/browser interface.
+* Has a simple curl/browser/editor interface.
 * Covers 56 programming languages, several DBMSes, and more than 1000 most important UNIX/Linux commands.
 * Provides access to the best community driven cheat sheets repositories in the world, on par with StackOverflow.
-* Available everywhere, no installation needed.
+* Available everywhere, no installation needed, but can be installed for offline usage.
 * Ultrafast, returns answers within 100 ms, as a rule.
 * Has a convenient command line client, `cht.sh`, that is very advantageous and helpful, though not mandatory.
 * Can be used directly from code editors, without opening a browser and not switching your mental context.